 UPSC Prelims Syllabus – General Science

 In UPSC civil services prelims syllabus, candidates should not spend a lot of time preparing General Science from theory books as most questions come from topics/issues in the news.
-However, some focus areas as a broad reference are given below.
+However, some focus areas as a comprehensive reference are given below.